mattermost/docs/source/process/docs-reviewers-guide.rst

 - **Approved Contributor** - Anyone who's completed the CLA.
 This is the minimum role to submit a PR for review.
 - **Project Member** - Approved Contributor granted ability to apply labels.
 Often a staff member from Mattermost, Inc.
-- **Project Member Reviewer on call** - Member assigned to review PRs in certain approval categories.
+- **Project Member Reviewer on rotation** - Member assigned to review PRs in certain approval categories.
+If there is more than one person who can do a review, a rotation system is put in place so it's unambiguous who is responsible for a given review.
-- **Project Member Verifier on call** - Member assigned to verify and acknowledge merged doc PRs.
+- **Project Member Verifier on rotation** - Member assigned to verify and acknowledge merged doc PRs.
+If there is more than one person who can do a review, a rotation system is put in place so it's unambiguous who is responsible for a given review.
-- **Project Member Editor on call** - Member assigned to edit PRs with "Post-merge edit required".
+- **Project Member Editor on rotation** - Member assigned to edit PRs with "Post-merge edit required".
+If there is more than one person who can do a review, a rotation system is put in place so it's unambiguous who is responsible for a given review.

 Approved Contributors who are not Members can participate in the PR review process, and through consistent performance may be promoted to Members: